MehranDHN/KG4OPennResources/README.md

 ## Introduction
 The TEI Ontology is a lightweight OWL (Web Ontology Language) ontology that defines classes, properties, and relationships to catalog digital resources in the OPenn collection.
 It integrates TEI metadata with Dublin Core terms to describe manuscripts, their digital representations, and associated metadata such as titles, creators, and formats.
 The ontology uses RDF (Resource Description Framework) and RDFS (RDF Schema) to structure knowledge, making it suitable for knowledge graph applications.

 RDF excels at integrating data from various sources and making implicit data explicit.
-This is done through technologies like Load and Transfer pipelines, NER, and GraphDB storage.
-Below is a simplified process involving Pennsylvania’s OPEnn library from data harvesting to modeling discovered entities in a dynamic Knowledge Graph.
+This is done through custom ETL pipelines and technologies like NER, RDF-based and GraphDB storage.
+Below is a simplified process involving Pennsylvania’s [OPenn library](https://openn.library.upenn.edu/html/muslimworld_contents.html) from data harvesting stages to modeling and discovered entities in a dynamic Knowledge Graph.

 This document examines two RDF files from the Openn Repository, provided here in Turtle (TTL) format.
 They contain metadata for a manuscript and a taxonomy term, analyzing their structure, content, and role in the repository's knowledge graph.
 The `CatalogeData` folder includes the full Turtle data compressed due to it's large file size, along with the `original TEI XML files` and `JSON serialization`.
 Both versions are identical.